 All applicants for admission to the State Bar of California need to affirmatively demonstrate good moral character.
 The moral character determination process conducted by the State Bar’s Office of Admissions takes from six to nine months.
 It is a good idea to submit the application in the beginning of an applicant’s last year of law school.

-Sometimes Admissions will have additional questions, and want further documentation.
-Erin will help you provide written responses to follow up letters from Admissions as part of the same flat fee.
+Sometimes Admissions will have additional questions and want further documentation.
+Erin will help you provide written responses to follow up letters from Admissions as part of your representation.

 CONTACT ERIN JOYCE LAW